This weekend will the the Sandhill Crane Festival in Monte Vista, at the other end of the San Luis Valley.

 with a 6-7 foot wingspan, greater than even Kodiak's Bald Eagles.

-They say they'll fly up to 30,000 feet, up there with your commercial jets,
+They say they'll fly up to 30,000 feet, up there with your commercial jets, and at a speed of 45 mph.

 and perhaps watch a parent give their young a one-to-one lecture,